cucapra/dahlia/docs/testing.md

 As the names suggest, the first directory contains tests that should compile with the type checker while the second contains programs that should fail.

-Simply add a Fuse program under the directory to get them to run.
+Simply add a Dahlia program under the directory to get them to run.

 ## Run tests